Hold on while we load the GGW dashboard...

 About this dashboard

 In this dashboard, we focus on monitoring and analyzing various environmental parameters across the GGW region to support these goals using the latest remote sensing and machine learning approaches and building on comprehensive data collected across the region.
-We focus primarily on the three thematic areas outlined below.

 Sahel nature